INVESTMENT ADVICE FOR

 Many sovereigns from the early 20th century are a much safer investment than many silver and copper coins from this period, and, in the same grade, much more affordable.

-Compare a 1915 Melbourne sovereign in EF for about $450 and the price of any similar grade Australian silver or copper coin from 1915.
+Compare a 1915 Melbourne sovereign in near UNC for about $750 (2020 price) and the price of any similar grade Australian silver or copper coin from 1915.

 Also that copper or silver coin from 1915 has minimal intrinsic value, where as the 1915 Sovereign has high gold intrinsic value.

 By all means, buy high grade copper/silver 1915 Australian coins if you want to.
-Just make sure you know what you are doing regarding grade versus price..
+Just make sure you know exactly what you are doing regarding grade versus price.

 If you have an interest in history, buy some historical coins made under the authority of famous figures or depicting famous scenes such as Trajan's Gate or the Colosseum.

 These have a worldwide market and are always popular.
 Alexander the Great, Julius Caesar, Nero, Alfred the Great, William the Conqueror, Genghis Khan, Henry VIII, Elizabeth I, etc, all struck coins.

 Another area to consider, if you have an interest in Australian history, is the series of merchant halfpenny and penny tokens made during the Australian gold rush period 1850s-1870s.